updated on 07 April 2022

 Many top organisations, including magic circle firm Slaughter and May, have continued to use a lockstep model, believing that its benefits far outweigh its drawbacks when it comes to a firm’s overall performance and long-term health.

-In many cases firms have a bonus system as an extra form of incentive, although even this may be based on the firm’s overall performance that year, rather than tied to the performance of the individual.
+In many cases firms have a bonus system as an extra form of incentive, although even this may be based on the firm’s overall performance that year, rather than the performance of the individual.
 Nonetheless, lockstep proponents argue that the reward of achieving partnership is more than enough of an incentive for good performance among the types of people that they employ.

-Crucially, whether you are in a lockstep or merit-based system can have a direct effect on your salary and working environment when you qualify as a solicitor.
-Firms’ reward systems vary, but firms including Addleshaw Goddard, Ashurst, CMS CMS, Fieldfisher, Pinsent Masons, Simmons & Simmons, Stephenson Harwood and, more recently, Linklaters have all shifted their remuneration models for associates from a post-qualification experience system to merit-based pay.
+Crucially, whether you’re in a lockstep or merit-based lockstep system can have a direct effect on your salary and working environment when you qualify as a solicitor.
+Firms’ reward systems vary, but firms including Addleshaw Goddard, Ashurst LLPCMSFieldfisherPinsent Masons LLPSimmons & Simmons LLPStephenson Hardwood LLP and Linklaters have all shifted their remuneration models for associates from a post-qualification experience system to merit-based pay.

 Eat what you kill

-Firms with an ‘eat what you kill’ approach base their lawyers’ compensation on the revenue that each individual generates.
+Firms with an ‘eat-what-you-kill’ approach base their lawyers’ compensation on the revenue that each individual generates.
 Often, this entails the use of a formula to account for the firm’s overheads, with partners sharing the costs of running the firm, but then splitting the remaining profits based on performance.

 In this model, a firm may be more accurately described as a costs-sharing arrangement between individuals rather than a partnership.